Zondax/ledger-oasis/docs/cipher-transactions-ui.md

    ParaTime transactions.
 Is this sufficient security-wise?
 Is there a threat that someone registers a ParaTime with the same ID on a different network and consumes users' tokens this way?
-2. (Ledger) Currently, we never show information where are tokens send/deposited/withdrawn **from**.
-Why is this so common on Ledger (e.g. Metamask)?
-Isn't there a security issue, that the app picks a wrong account ID to send the tokens?
+2. (Ledger) Currently, we never show information where the tokens were sent/deposited/withdrawn **from**.
+This is the same in Ethereum Ledger App.
+   Isn't there a security issue, that the app could pick a wrong account ID to send the tokens and the user wouldn't know it?
    Should we add:
-   - the from address for all transactions,
+   - the from address for all Oasis transactions,
    - the originating genesis hash and ParaTime ID for all cross-chain transactions?
-3. (Ledger) ParaTime Deposit requires two transactions (allowance + deposit).
+4. (Ledger) ParaTime Deposit requires two transactions (allowance + deposit).
    Could we simplify the UI on Ledger by batching them and signing them both in a single user intervention?
 Or is double-click mandatory to access the Ledger's private key each time?
+5. (Ledger) Would there be any issues with Ledger when parsing JSON to recursively build a UI for browsing the function arguments?